bacf5/devblog-nextjs/README.md

 ## Tech

 - Built with [Nextjs](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/), MDX and syntax highlighting.
-- Set up SEO with sitemaps.
+- Set up SEO with sitemaps. [to do]
 - Each tag page is automatically generated as static HTML + JSON (uses **getStaticProps()**)

 ## Design